All Novia breather membranes have the relevant approvals and meet the required CE standards.

 Most of Novia breather membranes can be used in external air-leakage applications within insulated walls; Ultra, Black, Black Pro and Reflex (reflective breather) are suitable for external air-leakage applications within roofs.
-Although Novia High Performance Construction Wrap is CE Approved for use in a roof application, we do not recommend this due to the size and weight of the roll.
+Although Novia Black Construction Wrap is CE Approved for use in a roof application, we do not recommend this due to the size and weight of the roll.

 For information regarding to BS 5534 wind uplift testing, please see individual product pages for detailed information.
 This information includes the requirements for overlaps, batten gauges and zone suitability where relevant.

 Aluthermo RoofReflex® is a recent addition to the Novia breather membrane offering.
 Glued to Novia Reflex breather membrane, the Aluthermo insulation creates a fully airtight insulating breathable membrane, which can add up to 1.47 R value.
 More information can be found on the full product page here.